-No matter which route you go, however, keep in mind that you can’t add Disney+ to Hulu as an add-on service, which means you’ll need to continue using two different apps.
+Remember that Disney+ isn’t an add-on service with Hulu, so no matter what option you choose, you’ll have to use two different apps to have access to everything.
 For more information on the Disney Bundle, be sure to read through the FAQ here.

 The absolute best deal is available for Verizon customers.
 Verizon offers an entire year of Disney+ at no extra cost for anyone with a Verizon Wireless unlimited plan or Verizon Fios Home Internet.
-Both new and existing customers are entitled to the freebie.
+You can access this benefit whether you’re a new customer or you’ve had Verizon for a while already.
 To claim it, log in to your Verizon account via the company’s website or the MyVerizon app, then head to Account > Add-Ons > Get Disney+.

 Which devices can I watch Disney+ on?

-After creating your account, the next step is to sign in and enjoy it.
+Once you’ve done the work of creating your account, you’re all set to log in and enjoy the service.
 Thankfully, there’s no shortage of ways to watch.
-Disney+ is available using any standard web browser, and there are native apps for all the popular platforms, including iOS, Apple TV (tvOS), Google Chromecast, Android, Android TV, Roku, Amazon Fire TV, PlayStation 4, Xbox One, and select Samsung and LG smart TVs.
+Disney+ is available using any standard web browser.
+There are native apps available for all the popular platforms, including iOS, Apple TV (tvOS), Google Chromecast, Android, Android TV, Roku, Amazon Fire TV, PlayStation 4, Xbox One, and select Samsung and LG smart TVs.

 While that list doesn’t have everything, there are enough popular devices covered by these platforms that you should have no worries accessing Disney+ whichever way you fancy.
-Don’t see your device or platform?
-Sit tight.
-The company is sure to whip up more apps to cover the few bases that remain.
+If you don’t see your device or platform, more and more apps are being created to ensure there’s always a way to watch.

 - How does Hulu work?
 Pricing, plans, channels, and how to get it